networknt/light-doc/content/en/tutorial/oauth/custom.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 Light-OAuth2 supports custom grant types and it is very easy to implement with a special client type called trusted.
 The trusted client type is an add-on based on the standard public or confidential client types provided in OAuth 2.0 specification.

-The key condition that to setup trusted client is that client and OAuth 2.0 provider are deployed in the same organization so that OAuth 2.0 provider can trust the client on certain custom grant types.
+The key condition to setup a trusted client is that the client and OAuth 2.0 provider are deployed in the same organization so that OAuth 2.0 provider can trust the client on certain custom grant types.